masolimano/maneage/README.md

    set the respective configuration-Makefiles file as a pre-requisite to any rule that uses the variable defined in it.

- - Each target should either be a prerequisite of another rule (possibly in another Makefile), or a file that is directly imported into LaTeX as fixed macros for inclusion in text or LaTeX settings (in `$(BDIR)/tex/macros`), images, plots or tables (in other `$(BDIR)/tex` sub-directories).
+ - To be executed, any target should either be a prerequisite of another rule (possibly in another Makefile), or a file that is directly imported into LaTeX as fixed macros for inclusion in text or LaTeX settings (in `$(BDIR)/tex/macros`), images, plots or tables (in other `$(BDIR)/tex` sub-directories).
+In any cases, through any number of intermediate prerequisites, all processing steps should end in (be a prerequisite of) `tex/pipeline.tex`.